 indicating it was a medium priority.
 Increasing visibility is a critical strategy

 for enterprises aimed at reducing costs and improving operational performance

 in the context of their complex and multi-tiered global supply-demand

-Most experienced planning personnel are not blind to the shortcomings
+Most experienced planning personnel are not blind to the shortcomings of MRP.

 These have been discussed for years at APICS meetings.
 However, these shortcomings

 have been further exacerbated by the variability and volatility of today’s hypercompetitive

 and hypersensitive environment.
 Materials and production control personnel often find